-With each passing day we use more systems in our everyday lives, and memorising the complex passwords for each of those systems is a challenge many users face every day.
+Over time we continue to use more systems in our everyday lives, and memorising the complex passwords for each of those systems is a challenge.
 Single Sign On (SSO) may be the solution to this issue.
-Thanks to it, we are able to access different applications and services with a single identity, and adding and deleting users in our systems will be easier.
+Using it, we are able to access different applications and services with a single identity, and adding and deleting users in our systems will be easier.

 What is Single Sign On (SSO), and what does it do?

 SSO aims to simplify the user experience on the Internet by completely facilitating session sign-in tasks.

 Features of Single Sign On (SSO)

 This authentication procedure facilitates access to different platforms.
 It also has other important features in regards to simple management, security, ease of use and seamlessness.

 Using SSO synchronises passwords and user information, which makes access to different platforms and resources easier.

 This authentication system improves network and application security.
-Single Sign On can uniquely identify a user, and it therefore complies with the most demanding safety standards.
+Single Sign On can uniquely identify a user, and ensure compliance with the most demanding security standards.

-Information provided by SSO moves encrypted across the network.
+Information provided by SSO is encrypted and transmitted across the network.

 Ease of use

-SSO solutions improve the user experience by avoiding the interruptions caused by password requests to access their IT tools.
+SSO solutions improve the user experience by avoiding the interruptions caused by password requests to access their essential IT tools.

-The user is authenticated once and the system allows him to access the resources for which he is authorised.
+The user is authenticated once and the system allows them to access the resources for which they are authorised.

-Access to all applications by the user takes place seamlessly due to sign-in automation.
+Access to all applications takes place seamlessly due to sign-in automation.